janetschel/quickurlsearch/README.md

 Only works when google is set as the default search engine

-**Please note** that this chrome extention is experimental and many more features will be added in the future
+**Please note** that this chrome extension is experimental and many more features will be added in the future

 ## License